 2. Find Your Niche

 There are thousands of cookbooks that come out every year.
 Think about what makes you buy the ones you buy?
 Would your book appeal to you?
 Is this the kind of book you could see in a bookstore?
-Right now, we’re in the middle of a Food Network blitz.
-If you don’t believe me, head over to your local Border’s or Barnes and Noble and gaze out at all the happy grins looking back at you.
+Head to your local bookstore or online and see what is on display, and selling.

 3. Find An Agent